Ailihamu/Configuring-RabbitMq-with-Ansible-on-AWS/README.md

 - AWS CloudFormation

 ## Overview<a name="overview"></a>
-1. Creating 3 RabbitMq nodes with EC2 using Cloudformation Template
+1. Creating three RabbitMq nodes with EC2 using Cloudformation Template

 2. Using Ansible configure RabbitMq clusters with 3 nodes (EC2), tasks include
    - Set up host names for RabbitMq nodes communication